 2.33 Salary Reduction Plan of the Optional Retirement Program.
 The Components are authorized to participate in the salary reduction agreement of the Optional Retirement Program as provided by statute.
 The Component President or a representative designated by the President is authorized to approve the forms required for this salary reduction agreement through those carriers approved by the Component in the implementation of the Optional Retirement Program.

 2.34 Honorary Titles and Resolutions for Retirees.
-Faithful and distinguished service by a retiring faculty member or administrator may be recognized by an appropriate resolution of the Board, upon recommendation of the Local Committee.
+Faithful and distinguished service by a retiring faculty member or administrator may be recognized by an appropriate resolution of the Board.

 2.341 Long and distinguished service by a faculty member holding the rank of Professor or Associate Professor may be recognized upon retirement by conferral of the title of Professor Emeritus, Associate Professor Emeritus, Distinguished Professor Emeritus or Distinguished Associate Professor Emeritus as provided by Subparagraph 4.9 of this Chapter.